swat-ds/fps.swarthmore.edu/_posts/2019-05-15-sanctuary.md

 **Programs:**

--June 7, 2019 at 6-8:30pm - First Friday Opening Reception with live performance by Erik Ruin and Julius Masry
+-June 7, 2019 at 6-8:30pm - _First Friday Opening Reception with live performance by Erik Ruin and Julius Masry_

--June 8, 2019 from 10am-1pm | Art-Making with Islam Aly
+-June 8, 2019 from 10am-1pm - _Art-Making with Islam Aly_

 **About 12Gates Arts:**